 Sections 24-134 and 24-135 of the prior Subdivision Regulations, which relate to mandatory dedication of parkland, provide for the dedication of land, the payment of a fee-in-lieu, and/or the provision of private recreational facilities to meet the park and recreation needs of the residents of the subdivision.
-Based on the included density of development, 15 percent of the net residential lot area could be required to be dedicated to the Maryland-National Capital Park and Planning Commission (M-NCPPC) for public parks, which equates to 0.97 acre for public parklands.
+Based on the proposed density of development, 15 percent of the net residential lot area could be required to be dedicated to the Maryland-National Capital Park and Planning Commission (M-NCPPC) for public parks, which equates to 0.97 acre for public parklands.
 The subject property is not adjacent or contiguous to any property currently owned by M-NCPPC.
 Therefore, the 0.97 acre of dedicated land would not be sufficient to provide for the types of active recreational activities that are needed.

 The recreational guidelines for Prince George's County also set standards based on population.
 Based on the projected population for the development, 2,168 new residents, the typical public recreational needs include picnic and sitting areas, playgrounds, open play areas, fitness trails, and basketball and tennis courts.
 Per Section 24-135, the Prince George's County Planning Board may approve the payment of fees and the provision of private on-site recreational facilities, in place of parkland dedication.
-The developer proposed to meet the requirement with private on-site recreational facilities.
+The developer has proposed to meet the requirement with private on-site recreational facilities.
 The proposal cites the provision of various amenities such as a club/game room, fitness center, and yoga room, as well as one outdoor courtyard with grill areas as recreational facilities.

-The applicant shall provide outdoor recreation opportunities for future residents as part of the open space and streetscape design for the town center.
-The provision of on-site recreation is approved, with the inclusion of additional outdoor amenities, as part of the open space and streetscape design.
-The details and the cost estimates for the on-site facilities shall be evaluated with the review of the DSP.
+Staff recommend that the applicant provide outdoor recreation opportunities for future residents as part of the open space and streetscape design for the town center.
+Staff support the provision of on-site recreation, with the inclusion of additional outdoor amenities, as part of the open space and streetscape design.
+The details and the cost estimates for the on-site facilities will be evaluated with the review of the DSP.

-The proposed provision of on-site recreation facilities is found to meet the recreational needs of the future residents of this community and will be in conformance with applicable plans and the requirements of prior Subtitle 24, as they pertain to parks and recreation facilities.
+Staff find that the proposed provision of on-site recreation facilities will meet the recreational needs of the future residents of this community.
+The proposal will be in conformance with applicable plans and the requirements of prior Subtitle 24, as they pertain to parks and recreation facilities, with the recommended conditions contained in this technical staff report.